 A video showing the footage from aboard the seven-deck Lady Moura motoryacht shows the 344-foot mammoth watching the sleek, smaller Venus superyacht glide towards it.

-It isn’t commonplace for something like this to happen, especially because Venus, designed by Philippe Starck, can be easily controlled with iPhone-like devices.
+It isn’t commonplace for something like this to happen, especially because Venus, designed by Philippe Starck is a modern vessel with state of the art navigation and radar systems.
 A source close to the matter confirmed that a strong and sudden change of wind led to the collision between the 256-foot Feadship superyacht and Lady Moura off the coast of Naples, Italy.

 The Venus yacht, which boasts a high-tech interior featuring Apple products, including 27-inch iMacs to navigate the wheelhouse, is still anchored in Naples and had no owner or family aboard.
 Lady Moura is headed towards Mykonos, Greece.